Bobagi/Hero-Wars-Auto-Play-Bot/README.md

 Python bot game automation

 The dependencies are specified on requirements.txt.

+To work on code and start the bot, create a virtual environment:

+´´´sh
+python -m venv venv
+´´´

+Then, activate your virtual environment:

+´´´sh
+.\venv\Scripts\activate
+´´´

 To install the depencies, go to the project folder and use:

 ´´´sh